 We are experienced in preparing Habitat Management Plans which can help mitigate or compensate for the effects of a development, or be used to assist in a conservation programme.

 An HRA can be carried out to ascertain whether a development is going to impact on a European Protected Site.

 Echoes can assist you in obtaining protected species licences, and write suitable mitigation and compensation strategies to ensure there is no loss of biodiversity as a result of your works.

-Echoes Ecology are seeking a Graduate Ecologist to join their busy team.
-The successful candidate will have experience in an ecological consultancy,…
+Echoes Ecology are seeking a Senior Ecologist to join their busy team.
+The successful candidate will have a background in…

 12 Golden Rules of Ecology – #4 Always keep your mind on the task in hand.
 Illustrated by the amazing…